-Financial Instrument Fair value estimation technique (i) Cash and cash equivalents, other receivables, accounts payable, and repurchase agreements Considered to approximate their carrying values, due to their short-term nature (ii) Quoted equities Quoted market bid prices. (iii) Non-Trinidad and Tobago sovereign bonds and corporate bonds Estimated using bid-prices published by major overseas brokers (iv) Government of Trinidad and Tobago securities: • Eurobonds Estimated using bid-prices published by major overseas brokers. • Other Estimated using model valuations (v) Interest in money market funds Considered to be the carrying value because of the short-term nature and variable interest rate.
+Financial Instrument Fair value estimation technique (i) Cash and cash equivalents, other receivables, accounts payable, and repurchase agreements Considered to approximate their carrying values, due to their short-term nature (ii) Non-Trinidad and Tobago sovereign bonds and corporate bonds Estimated using bid-prices published by major overseas brokers (iii) Interest in money market funds Considered to be the carrying value because of the short-term nature and variable interest rate.

-24. Credit Commitments
+25. Credit Commitments

-As at 31 March 2022, JEF has no commitments of a credit nature (2021: NIL).
+As at 31 March 2024, JEF has no commitments of a credit nature (2023: NIL).

-25. Capital Commitments
+26. Capital Commitments

-As at 31 March 2022, JEF'S capital commitments were \$NIL (2021: NIL)
+As at 31 March 2024, JEF'S capital commitments were \$NIL (2023: NIL)